Maintenance of Meeting Minutes for Private Companies

 • The follow-up action is to be requested.

-• The date and time when the next meeting will be held.
+• The date and time of the next meeting will be announced.

 Significance of Minutes of Meetings